JPlin/SD3-Controlnet-Inpainting/README.md

 ![4](images/5_compressed.png)
 <center><i>an air conditioner hanging on the bedroom wall</i></center>

-# How to Use

-Dowanlod two python files：pipeline_sd3_controlnet_inpainting.py and controlnet_sd3.py can be found in the root directory of the current repo.
+# Using with Diffusers

+Step1： Make sure you upgrade to the latest version of diffusers(>=0.29.2): pip install -U diffusers.

+Step2: Download the two required Python files（pipeline_sd3_controlnet_inpainting.py and controlnet_sd3.py.
-We will merge this Feature to official Diffusers.
+(We will merge this Feature to official Diffusers.)

+Step3: And then you can run demo.py or following:

 ``` python
 from diffusers.utils import load_image, check_min_version